jorchard/cs479.github.io/index.md

 - *Deep Learning*, Goodfellow, Bengio and Courville, 2016 ([link](http://www.deeplearningbook.org/))
 - *Neural Engineering*, Eliasmith and Anderson, 2003: MIT Press.

-## Lecture Schedule
-To be determined.

 ## Evaluation (tentative)
-The course will have several assignments, a midterm, and final exam.
+The course will have several assignments, a midterm, and final Assessment.
 Assignments will involve programming in Python.

-The approximate grade breakdown is:
+For **CS 479**, the grade breakdown is:
-- 45% Assignments
+- 30% Assignments
-- 15% Midterm Exam
+- 20% Midterm Exam
-- 40% Final Assessment
+- 50% Final Exam

+For **CS 679**, the grade breakdown is:
+- 50% Assignments
+- 20% Midterm Exam
-  - Final exam for those taking CS 479, or
+- 30% Final Exam
-  - Project for those taking CS 679

 ## Topics